candacetribble/candace/README.md

 ### Your Performance and Development
 You are responsible for progressing in your career.
 My job is to help you find opportunities and challenges that stretch--without straining--you where and when appropriate, to allow for growth.
 (Note: "Growth" doesn't necessarily mean "promotion" unless you want it to.)

-When it comes to measuring work performance, I don't use the number of PRs you've merged, the lines of code you've written, or the number of tests you've added.
-I do care about the quality of your output, and I will observe how you contribute to the team.
-Do you have a positive impact on those around you?
+When it comes to measuring work performance, I believe in assessing outcomes instead of work quantity.
+I care about the quality of your work, and I will observe how you contribute to the team.
+Do you have a positive impact on this organization and those around you?

 Furthermore, I will not measure your performance against other team members.
 We all come from different backgrounds and have different experiences, which is what makes us stronger as a team.
 Instead, I will measure your progress against your past self and ask, "Is this person learning and seeking to improve?"
 We all take different paths, and I want to be respectful of this.